-Credit Hours: 3 Prerequisite: 6 hours of CHR courses Availability: On demand
+Credit Hours: 3 Prerequisite: CHR 250 or instructor approval Availability: On demand

 CHR 454 Missions and Cross-Cultural Ministry

 This course is an in-depth study of cross-cultural missions with particular attention given to identifying barriers and bridges to the Christian gospel.
 Issues surrounding current missions methodologies and the transcultural communication of Christian truths are also emphasized.